MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/what-you-can-do-with-lync-contact-lists.md

 ms:contentKeyID: 50877377
 ms.date: 07/24/2014
 mtps_version: v=office.15
-description: Discover What You Can Do with Lync Contact Lists: search, add/remove contacts, manage custom groups, and display custom views using Microsoft Lync 2013 API.
+description: "Discover What You Can Do with Lync Contact Lists: search, add/remove contacts, manage custom groups, and display custom views using Microsoft Lync 2013 API."
 ---

 # What you can do with Lync contact lists